pyOpenSci/python-package-guide/package-structure-code/code-style-linting-format.md

 use the [Black playground](https://black.vercel.app/)
 ```

-Using a code formatter like Black or Blue will leave you more time to work on
+Using a code formatter like Black will leave you more time to work on
 code function rather than worry about format.

 ### flake8 for linting code in Python packages